Skiing In Utah

 Cottonwood Canyons (Salt Lake City)

 • Little Cottonwood Canyon: Alta and Snowbird share a skyline and the neighborhood.
 Alta is ski-only and old-school soulful.
 Snowbird is steep-and-deep with tram laps and big vertical.
-Both routinely tally around 500" in a typical winter.
+Both routinely tally around 500 inches in a typical winter.
+How about 800+ inches only two years ago amidst a "drought".

 • Big Cottonwood Canyon: Brighton (Utah’s night-skiing king and a family favorite) and Solitude (Honeycomb Canyon, quieter vibe) sit side by side.
 Expect a balanced trail mix, mellow-to-rowdy options, and that same Wasatch powder pedigree.